 Note: For my calculations below, I’ve used 1 €=US$1.30.

 - Gas: (These France gas prices are based on a local station’s prices which have recently gone down.)
 You think you’ve got problems in the U.S.?
 Here gas prices are ridiculous.

 - Regular: $7.38/gallon and Diesel: $6.64/gallon.
 Thank goodness cars are small and generally get good gas mileage.

 - Tolls: Thinking of taking a road trip?
 Bring a ton of cash.
 A simple round trip on the autoroute to Paris from where we live is $78, and that’s not including gas!
 You can do some fun calculations here.

-- Cars: They’re not cheap.
+- Cars: How expensive is France for cars?
+They’re not cheap.
 Even “regular” cars cost more than the same model in the U.S. Note that the VAT (tax) is built into the French price, so the sticker price is the actual price.
 It’s hard to compare apples to apples, though, because the engines are different.
 Oh, and bargaining at the dealer?
 Doesn’t really work that well.

 - Clothes: If you want good quality clothes that don’t cost a ton, you’re out of luck in most cases.
 Promo codes?
 Nope.
 Big sales?
 Not really.
 Les Soldes, France’s big sales, only run twice a year and are mandated by law.
 It’s like Black Friday, except they run for a month.
 Aside from January and July, good luck finding a deal on clothes!
 French people are used to paying full price.
 So have I bought any clothes in France?
 Nope!
 I’m not even joking.
 Tom stocks up in the U.S. Total shopaholic.